 Surgical Knot Tying by Dr. Omedary: This video shows you a good way to practice knots using a rubber band board.

-Christopher Morosky, UCONN Health Center: Here’s another video which goes over knot-tying.
+Christopher Morosky, UCONN Health Center: Here’s another video that goes over knot-tying.
 It is a bit silly but good for helping anyone who is struggling with suture knots.

 Best Suture Practice Materials